-There is a new vaccine to prevent shingles which is slowly being introduced.
-The aim will be to vaccinate everyone between 70 and 79.
-At present, anyone who was 70, 78 or 79 on the 1st September 2014 is entitled to be vaccinated.
-This vaccination prevents half the cases of shingles, and the cases that do happen in vaccinated people are milder and less painful.
+There is a new vaccine to prevent shingles which is now available to everyone between 70 and 79.
+If you have not been offered this, be sure to ask your GP.
+This vaccination prevents half the cases of shingles, and the cases that do happen in vaccinated people are much milder and less painful.

 Most often people get shingles on the left or right side of the torso, on a patch of skin served by nerves from a single ganglion (nerve ‘junction box’).
 This often follows the line of a rib.
 Sometimes, it will instead appear somewhere else on the face or the body.